ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/create.md

       --storage-size string       Custom Storage: Minimum of 5GB, Greater performance for values greater than 100 GB. (only settable for enterprise edition) (default "5GB")
       --storage-type string       Custom Storage Type. (only settable for enterprise edition) (default "\"SSD Standard\"") --template string           The ID of a Mongo Template, or a word contained in the name of one.
 Templates specify the number of cores, storage size, and memory.
 Business editions default to XS template.
 Playground editions default to playground template.
-  -t, --timeout int               Timeout option for Request [seconds] (default 60)
       --type string               Cluster Type.
 Required for enterprise clusters.
 Not required (inferred) if using --shards or --instances.
 Can be one of: replicaset, sharded-cluster (default "replicaset")
   -v, --verbose                   Print step-by-step process when running command
-      --version string            The MongoDB version of your cluster (required) (default "6.0") -w, --wait-for-request          Wait for the Request to be executed
+      --version string            The MongoDB version of your cluster (required) (default "6.0")
 ```

 ## Examples